-Overstepping the mandate City Press contended earlier that the board was overstepping its legal mandate as it had no jurisdiction to classify content published or broadcast by media outlets.
+City Press contended earlier that the board was overstepping its legal mandate as it had no jurisdiction to classify content published or broadcast by media outlets.

 Steve Budlender, representing the newspaper, said bona fide newspapers were regulated by the press ombudsman and the South Africa Press Code.